Gamer Koala

 Multiplayer: Yes

-Pokémon Sun and Moon introduced a new generation of Pokémon and breathed new life into the beloved franchise.
-Players embark on a journey as a Pokémon Trainer in the Alola region, collecting and training Pokémon while battling against other Trainers.
+Pokémon Sun and Moon introduced a whole new generation of Pokémon and breathed new life into the beloved franchise.
+Players take on the role of a Pokémon Trainer in the Alola region, collecting and training Pokémon while battling against other Trainers.
 The objective is to become the Champion of the Pokémon League and unravel the region’s mysteries.

-Sun and Moon captivated players with their fresh take on the Pokémon formula, vibrant new Pokémon designs, and a captivating storyline.
+Sun and Moon featured a fresh new coat of paint, vibrant new Pokémon designs, and an engaging storyline.
 The games’ Alolan forms, dynamic battles, and improved online features made them a hit among casual and competitive Pokémon players.

 1. The Legend of Zelda: Ocarina of Time 3D